aefarrell/aefarrell.github.io/_posts/2023-11-26-impossible_bowling.md

 So nothing really changes.
 I mean you can't get a score *&lt;70*, obviously, but this doesn't open up any *gaps* in possible scores either.

-It does mean the strategy changes, now the code takes the biggest strides it can until the remainder is a multiple of 7 then runs out the game with a string of 7s.
+It does mean the strategy changes, now the code takes the biggest strides it can until the remainder is a multiple of 7 then runs out the game with a string of 7s[<sup id="fnref-3">3</sup>](#fn-3).

+{% capture footnote-3 %}
+<a name="fn-3"><strong>3</strong></a>: You may have noticed an extra "frame" at the end with a score of 0.
+This is because, in five pin bowling, the last frame has special rules.
+You always get 3 balls in the last frame, even if your first two are a strike or spare.
+In this case, with no strikes or spares allowed by design, that extra scoring doesn't enter into it. [↩](#fnref-3)
+{% endcapture %}.

 ```python